madskristensen/MiniBlog/README.md

 ### Features

+* Best-in-class performance
  * Gets a perfect score of 100/100 on Google Page Speed
+ * Uses CDN for Bootstrap and jQuery in release mode (debug="false")
 * Windows Live Writer (WLW) support
  * Optimized for WLW
  * Assumes WLW is the main way to write posts